Skip to content

 Area of study

-Architecture and design programs
+Architecture & design programs

 Combine your creativity and problem-solving skills to transform the world with good design in UT’s architecture and design programs.
 In this study area, you might pursue architecture, graphic design, sustainable landscape design, or interior architecture.
 And as a Volunteer you’ll have access to top technologies (like 3D printers and robotics) and opportunities to work alongside your professors in the real world.